 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designated eastern Georgian Bay and the 30,000 Islands as a world biosphere reserve in 2004.
 Stretching 200 kilometres from the Severn River to the French River, it contains the world’s largest freshwater archipelago, as well as habitat for many species at risk.
 There are currently 18 biosphere reserves in Canada and more than 600 worldwide.

-We acknowledge the United Nations Declaration on the Rights of Indigenous Peoples and celebrate Indigenous languages within the Georgian Bay Biosphere Reserve.
+We acknowledge the United Nations Declaration on the Rights of Indigenous Peoples and celebrate Indigenous languages within the Georgian Bay Biosphere.

 The biosphere reserve is an umbrella organization under which scientists, researchers, citizens and community groups work together on conservation efforts.
 This collaboration makes programs more effective and leads to better decision-making.